+[Maybe we should start this section with a brief definition of what we mean by “biophysical”?
+E.g. the physical structure of the forest canopy (from understory to the canopy top) and associated microclimates, which are in large part determined by the structure of the forest itself.]

 Forest canopies have a buffering effect on multiple aspects of the understory climate (Fig. 2).
-Most notably, light conditions vary across vertical tree gradient due to the variation in foliage density that limits light to lower canopy and understory (Mau et. al 2018, Fauset et al. 2017, Niinemets et al.., REFS) (Fig. 2x).
-Solar radiation increases with canopy height (Mau et al. 2018, M.A.
-Caveleri et al , Niinemets, REFS) and decreases along a vertical profile from the top of the canopy to the forest floor such that the forest floor receives 1% of the above canopy values (Roberts et al. 1990) Radiation is an important variable in determining differences in leaf traits and responses to temperature (Mau et. al 2018, Fauset et al. 2017, Rey Sanchez et al. 2016, Doughty and Gouden 2008) - (Bonan (2016) reviews this and points to appropriate references) - Sunflecks: Leaky et al. 2003?
+Most notably, light conditions vary with canopy height due to cumulative layers of vegetation that limit light to lower canopy layers (Mau et. al 2018, Fauset et al. 2017, Niinemets et al.2009, Parker 1995) (Fig. 2x).
+Solar radiation decreases along a vertical height profile (Mau et al. 2018, M.A.
+Caveleri et al , Niinemets, REFS; Stark et al. 2012; Parker et al. 2019), such that the forest floor of understory regions receives 1-2% of the light incident to the top of the canopy (Roberts et al. 1990; Chazdon & Fetcher 1984; XXXX).
+In heterogeneous canopies [with high gap fractions], distance from the outer canopy is a better proxy for light environment than height (Parker 1995) and lower canopy light environments are highly variable, ranging from high light gap to deeply shaded understory regions (Chazdon & Fetcher 1984; Tymen et al. 2017; Smith et al. 2019).
+In addition, the vertical structure and hence, microenvironments of forest canopies vary seasonally (Parker & Tibbs 2004; Smith et al. 2019; Parker et al. 2019) and following disturbance (e.g., Parker et al. 2002; Almeida et al. 2016; Stark et al. 2020 in press).
+Radiation is an important variable in determining differences in leaf traits and responses to temperature (Mau et. al 2018, Fauset et al. 2017, Rey Sanchez et al. 2016, Doughty and Gouden 2008) - (Bonan (2016) reviews this and points to appropriate references) - Sunflecks: Leaky et al. 2003?

-Wind speeds are also higher at the top of the canopy (Fig. 2x). (fill in some specifics from the NEON analysis) Consistent with the results from NEON sites, higher wind speed at greater heights within a forest have previously been observed in both closed canopy forests (e.g., REFS; McGregor et al.) and open savannas (Curtis et al. 2018).
+Wind speeds are also higher at the top of the canopy (Fig. 2x). (fill in some specifics from the NEON analysis) Consistent with the results from NEON sites, higher wind speed at greater heights within a forest have previously been observed in both closed canopy forests (e.g., REFS; Niinemets et al. 2009 (& citations therein); McGregor et al.) and open savannas (Curtis et al. 2018).
 This results in higher boundary layer conductance, DEFINE, for canopy leaves [Martin et al. (1999); Roberts et al. 1990].

 Air temperature, Tair, is sometimes significantly buffered by forest canopies (Fig. 2x).
 Studies comparing Tair under forest canopies with nearby clearings have found lower maximum temperatures under forest canopies across Europe (Zellweger et al., 2019) and in the northwestern United States (Davis et al., 2019).
 Similarly, maximum air temperatures were higher above than below tropical forest canopies during wet seasons in Panama (Rey-Sánchez et al. 2016) and coastal Brazil (Fauset et al. 2018).
 However, similar maximum temperatures have been observed during the dry season in Panama (Rey-Sánchez et al. 2016) and in a temperate deciduous forest in the eastern United States (McGregor et al.).
 Minimum Tair is also buffered by forest canopies under some conditions.
 Higher minimum temperatures under forest canopies relative to nearby clearings have been observed across Europe (Zellweger et al., 2019) and in the northwestern United States (Davis et al., 2019).
 However, similar minimum temperatures under forest canopies have been observed in tropical forests in Panama (Rey-Sánchez et al. 2016) and coastal Brazil (Fauset et al. 2018), as well as in a temperate deciduous forest in the eastern United States (McGregor et al.).
 (Add something about risk of freeze.)